MrAlias/otel-schema/OTEP.md

 * Custom span processors, exporters, samplers, or other user defined extension components can be configured using this format.
 * Configure SDK, but also configure instrumentation.
 * It needs to be able to version stability while evolving
-* The file format can be validated client side.
+* The configuration can be validated client side.

 ## Internal details